-Our general partner may not be removed unless that removal is approved by the vote of the holders of not less than $66^2/3\%$ of the outstanding units, voting together as a single class, including units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
+Our general partner may not be removed unless that removal is approved by the vote of the holders of not less than 662/3% of the outstanding units, voting together as a single class, including units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
 Any removal of our general partner is also subject to the approval of a successor general partner by the vote of the holders of a majority of the outstanding common units, voting as a class, and the outstanding subordinated units, voting as a class.
-The ownership of more than $33^1/3\%$ of the outstanding units by our general partner and its affiliates gives them the ability to prevent our general partner's removal.
-At the closing of this offering, affiliates of our general partner will own 74.3% of our outstanding limited partner units, including all of our subordinated units.
+The ownership of more than 331/3% of the outstanding units by our general partner units, including all of our subordinated units.